rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 ```

 The in-order tree traversal of a binary tree is a strict tree traversal because
 each node is visited exactly once.

-Traversing a non-binary tree, which allows
+Traversing a non-binary tree, which allows more than two child nodes per node
-more than two child nodes per node (the DOM tree is such a generic tree), via
+(the DOM tree is such a generic tree) via an in-order tree traversal, has the
+difficulty of generically defining when to visit each node independently of its
+inner structure.

-in-order tree traversal would have to execute the visit operation multiple
+One way of solving this issue would be to execute a node's visit operation(s)
-times per node:
+once per child node:

 ```
 traverseInOrder(node) begin